Skip to content

 • REPO_NOT_FOUND_OR_NO_ACCESS - The GitHub PAT does not have access to the target repository, or the repo does not exist.

-• INSUFFICIENT_GITHUB_REPO_PERMISSIONS - The PAT lacks the required permissions for the task type.
-For new_task and pr_iteration, you need Contents (read/write) and Pull requests (read/write).
-For pr_review, Triage or higher is enough.
+• INSUFFICIENT_GITHUB_REPO_PERMISSIONS - The PAT lacks the required permissions for the workflow.
+For coding/new-task-v1 and coding/pr-iteration-v1, you need Contents (read/write) and Pull requests (read/write).
+For coding/pr-review-v1, Triage or higher is enough.

 • PR_NOT_FOUND_OR_CLOSED - The specified PR does not exist or is already closed.